-We conduct non-signing meetings by way of telephone or video conferencing using Zoom.
-Normally, we prefer to meet in person for initial meetings for a number of reasons.
-However, at this time the benefits of initial in-person meetings outweigh the risks.
-We will therefore work with our clients and prospective clients to conduct first meetings remotely via telephone or video conferencing.
-We can gather the necessary information and discuss the necessary estate planning, probate, and trust administration issues and goals remotely.
+We now can conduct non-signing meetings in person or by way of telephone or video conferencing using Zoom.
+We will therefore work with our clients and prospective clients to conduct first meetings remotely via telephone or video conferencing, or in person as preferred by our client.

 We have found that this process has worked well for our clients and many prefer to discuss their estate planning needs and review estate planning drafts from the comfort of their homes.
-In fact, this process has worked so well, that we plan to continue to offer it as an option after the Covid-19 crisis has passed.
+In fact, this process has worked so well, that we plan to continue to offer it going forward.

 Certain estate planning documents require notaries or witnesses and cannot be competed remotely under Wisconsin law.
 Certain rules relaxing in-person notary laws do not apply to Wisconsin estate planning documents such as trusts, durable power of attorneys, and other documents.
 Last Wills and Testaments must be witnessed, in person by two witnesses under Wisconsin law and cannot be witnessed remotely.
-Therefore, signing meetings still need to be in person.
-That said, we offer in-car signing meetings as discussed more fully below and socially distanced signing meetings.
+Therefore, signing meetings still need to be in-person.
+That said, we offer socially distanced signing meetings, where preferred.

-After we have reviewed your documents via a phone or via a video conference meeting, an in -person signing meeting will need to take place.
-Signing meetings, although in person, are socially distanced and with the sole purpose of signing original documents.
-Since we will have already provided our clients with document drafts and since we have already reviewed documents with our client, in advance of the signing meeting, the signing meeting is a relatively short meeting.
+After we have reviewed your documents via a phone, video, or in person meeting, the in-person signing meeting will need to take place.
+Signing meetings, although in-person, are socially distanced and with the sole purpose of signing original documents.
+Since we will have already provided our clients with document drafts and since we have already reviewed documents with our client, in advance of the signing meeting, the signing meeting can be a relatively short meeting.